-Net patient service revenue is reported at estimated net realizable amounts from patients, third party payers, and others for services rendered.
+Net patient service revenue is reported at estimated net realizable amounts from patients, third party payors, and others for services rendered.
 Patient accounts receivable include Hospital and physician charges for accounts due from Medicare, Maryland Medical Assistance (Medicaid), CareFirst, commercial and managed care insurers, and self-paying patients.
-Deducted from patient accounts receivable are estimates of implicit price concessions in 2019 or the provision for uncollectible accounts in 2018 for the excess of charges over the payments on patient accounts to be received from third party payers and uncollectible amounts related to self-paying patients.
+Deducted from patient accounts receivable are estimates of implicit price concessions for the excess of charges over the payments on patient accounts to be received from third party payors and uncollectible amounts related to self-paying patients.
 These estimates are calculated by management based on historical collection experience and analysis of financial class and age of groups of accounts receivable.